You are here

 Applying for a Consent for Non-compliance

-No - The paper-based application form has been removed from the TGA website and all consent applications should be submitted through the new interim online application form available on the TGA Consultation Hub.
-The online form has additional questions required as part of the consent process for devices with non-compliant patient information materials, so it is important that this new online form is used for all consent applications from now on.
+No - The paper-based application form has been removed from the TGA website and all consent applications should be submitted through the online application form available in the TGA Business Services (TBS) portal.
+The online form has additional questions required as part of the consent process for devices with non-compliant patient information materials, so it is important that the online form is used for all consent applications.

 Yes - The consent must be in place on, or before 1 December 2021 to ensure continued supply of affected devices.
 This includes payment of application fees and approval from the delegate of the Secretary, which involves the sponsor receiving a notification letter that specifies the consent has been granted.
 If you do not have a consent in place by this date, you must cease supply of the non-compliant device(s).